eranmos/ops-school-mid-project/README.md

 ### Links to GitHub related repository
 - [Terrafom VPC module](https://github.com/eranmos/ops-school-terraform-aws-vpc.git) - Terraform VPC module for AWS VPC, Subnets, Routing, NAT Gateway creation
 - [Kandula Application](git@github.com:eranmos/ops-school-kandula-project-app.git) - Code for Kandule Application

+### Improvement Points For The Future
++ Creating Jenkins server & Slave AMI via packer
++ Creating EFS that will mount to Jenkins server & all Jenkins files will be stored on it
++ using [Jenkins Fleet Plugin](https://plugins.jenkins.io/ec2-fleet/) to deploy Jenkins Slaves
++ Moving all terraform deployments to terraform cloud on the same organization and link it to github